Carson-Spaniel/Smart-Dash-Interface/readme.md

 This Python script creates a Smart Dash Pygame interface for a landscape 4.3-inch display.
 It utilizes Pygame for graphics rendering and OBD-II for vehicle data retrieval.

+## Contributions

+We welcome and appreciate any contributions to improve the Smart Dash Interface!
+Whether it’s reporting issues, suggesting new features, or submitting pull requests, your input helps make the project better for everyone.

+Feel free to fork the repository, open issues, or start a discussion.
+We encourage collaboration and are excited to see what you bring to the project!

 ## Needs

 - A Bluetooth OBD-II adapter.